 What is KIPP?

-Founded in 2003, KIPP Chicago began with a single class of fifth graders at KIPP Ascend Middle School.
-Today, KIPP Chicago consists of three schools, KIPP Ascend Middle, KIPP Ascend Primary, and KIPP Create College Prep.
-Together, they are serving over 700 students in grades K-2 and 5-8.
-We also support over 350 KIPP Chicago alumni currently in high school or college through our KIPP Through College program.
-Our students come from the Austin, Garfield Park, and North Lawndale neighborhoods on Chicago’s West Side.
-One hundred percent of our students are African American and Latino, most of whom will be first-generation college graduates, and more than 90% live below the poverty line.
+Founded in 2003, KIPP Chicago Schools began with a single class of fifth graders at KIPP Ascend Middle School.
+Today, KIPP Chicago Schools consists of four schools, KIPP Ascend Middle, KIPP Ascend Primary, KIPP Bloom College Prep, and KIPP Create College Prep.
+Together, they are serving over 1,000 students in grades K-3 and 5-8.
+We also support over 400 KIPP Chicago Schools alumni currently in high school or college through our KIPP Through College program.
+Our students come from neighborhoods on Chicago's west and south sides.

 - Executive Director | April Goble